 Active inference is the Free Energy principle of the brain applied to action.
-It is supported by lots of experimental neuroscience studies and is a popular model of ‘how the brain works’.
+It is relatively supported by experimental neuroscience studies and is a popular model of ‘how the brain works’.
 In this tutorial, we will consider the latest version, which is formulated as planning in discrete state-space and time.
 The initial motivation of active inference is that the agent wants to remain alive, by maintaining its homeostasis.
 To this end, the agent must ensure that important parameters, like body temperature or blood oxygenation, don’t deviate too much from the norm, i.e. are not surprising.
 But since it’s only possible to infer these parameters from sensory measurements, the agent minimizes surprise of sensory observations instead.
 Interestingly, this is equivalent to continuously improving agent’s model of the world, as we will see shortly.
 So in short: remain alive -> maintain homeostasis -> avoid surprising states -> avoid surprising observations -> by minimizing approximation to surprise(free energy).
 While the previous post aimed to give a mere intuition on Free Energy, here we will get our hands dirty.
 No technical background is necessary except the probability theory and Bayes Theorem.
 The idea goes as follows.

 The brain avoids surprise by having a good model of the environment.
 On the one hand, the environment has a true probabilistic hidden variable (called state) s, which generates probabilistic observations o.
 It’s important to emphasize that the state s is hidden, meaning that we can only observe o.
 For example, it rained at night (s), so the grass is wet (o).
 This is the generative process R(s,o).

 On the other hand, the brain tries to infer the probability of different hidden states given the observation, p(s|o), from the prior belief p(s) and likelihood p(o|s).
 Thus, the brain constructs a generative model defined as a joint p(s,o).